shivani-guduru/java-training/assignment.md

 - Accept operator
 - Display result after calculating using the above 3 inputs

-Commit your code into a feature branch named after you i.e. *feature/markandey* and push code to the repository
+Commit your code into a feature branch named after you e.g. *feature/markandey* and push code to the repository